 \subsubsection{An example with constant rate}

 Let us illustrate with an example how rate-induced tracking may arise.
-We consider the d-concave model \eqref{eq:3dconcavenoncubicallee} plus a migration term $\Gamma(ct)\phi(t)$ with positively bounded from below function $\phi$, which describes the arrival of individuals to the population:
+We consider the d-concave model \eqref{eq:3dconcavenoncubicallee} plus a rate parametric migration term $\Gamma(ct)\phi(t)$ with positively bounded-from-below function $\phi$, which describes the arrival of individuals to the population:

 where